Table of Contents Show

 Nature lovers frequent this spot as they are driven by the sheer variety of aquatic life that is found here.
 Environmental challenges like climate change are issues that have to be tackled by people daily.

 This is a fun and important trip on Pier 39, with a focus on teaching about environmental concerns like plastic pollution and showing fish in glass-touch pools.

 Ocean World is a lot more than an aquarium.
 On their 45-minute trip, you’ll discover everything about sea creatures.
 Ocean World is owned and operated by private owners since 1964.
 It was initially called Under Sea Garden and was located in the small boat basin.

-It was a huge barge which was designed and floated down to Crescent City and then it rested on the harbor.
-The aquariums has tanks which have half a million galloons of water and is home to aquatic sea life.
+It was a huge barge that was designed and floated down to Crescent City and then it rested on the harbor.
+The aquariums have tanks with half a million gallons of water and areas home to aquatic sea life.

-You will also get to know more about the creatures inhabiting the coast in California.
+You will also get to know more about the creatures inhabiting the coast of California.

-Then enter the aquarium to observe sharks, bat rays, wolf eels, as well as some playful seals and sea lions, all while learning about the existence of aquatic creatures that dwell just off the coast of California.
+Then enter the aquarium to observe sharks, bat rays, wolf eels, and some playful seals and sea lions, all while learning about the existence of aquatic creatures that dwell just off the coast of California.

 After that, look at a real shark before concluding your tour with a seal and sea lion show.
 Before you go, make sure to pick up a few keepsakes from their one-of-a-kind gift shop.

 9. Roundhouse Aquarium on the Manhattan Beach Pier, Manhattan Beach

 The Roundhouse Marine Studies Lab and Aquarium, located at the end of the Manhattan Beach Pier in the Los Angeles area, is a favorite destination for school groups looking for a peek at the amazing undersea world.